-- 2.7.6 The following equipment is required for the safe delivery of anaesthesia and should be available at all sites where patients are anaesthetised in sufficient quantities for the case mix and workload: - defibrillators and equipment for external cardiac pacing - positioning equipment (stirrups for lithotomy, arm boards, head rest for prone positions, bariatric supports etc.) - ultrasound imaging equipment for vascular access and regional anaesthesia - equipment required for the administration of a volatile-free anaesthetic, including infusion pumps, volatile-free anaesthetic machine and/or activated charcoal filters - adequate numbers and types of infusion pumps and syringe drivers available for high risk medicines - at least one readily available portable storage unit with specialised equipment for the management of patients with a difficult airway in every theatre suite including video laryngoscopes and fibre-optic scopes - active patient warming devices - fluid warming devices, allowing the transfusion of body temperature blood products and intravenous fluids of body temperature - rapid infusion device for the management of major haemorrhage - regional anaesthesia equipment, including ultrasound and regional anaesthesia nerve stimulators. - 6.2.19 Peripheral nerve blocks, spinal/epidural blocks and intravenous regional anaesthesia often provide excellent conditions for day surgery.
-Equipment to facilitate these techniques, such as nerve stimulators and ultrasound, should be available. - 10.2.1 Equipment should be available and maintained that is appropriate for use in neonates, infants and children of all sizes and ages, including:
+- 2.7.6 The following equipment is required for the safe delivery of anaesthesia and should be available at all sites where patients are anaesthetised in sufficient quantities for the case mix and workload: - defibrillators and equipment for external cardiac pacing - positioning equipment (stirrups for lithotomy, arm boards, head rest for prone positions, bariatric supports etc.) - ultrasound imaging equipment for vascular access and regional anaesthesia - equipment required for the administration of a volatile-free anaesthetic, including infusion pumps, volatile-free anaesthetic machine and/or activated charcoal filters - adequate numbers and types of infusion pumps and syringe drivers available for high risk medicines - at least one readily available portable storage unit with specialised equipment for the management of patients with a difficult airway in every theatre suite including video laryngoscopes and fibre-optic scopes - active patient warming devices - fluid warming devices, allowing the transfusion of body temperature blood products and intravenous fluids of body temperature - rapid infusion device for the management of major haemorrhage - regional anaesthesia equipment, including ultrasound and regional anaesthesia nerve stimulators - cuff pressure monitors - blood glucose measuring device. - 2.7.7 All equipment used for regional anaesthesia and analgesia should have NRfit connections.

-- equipment for airway management and monitoring airway patency, including video laryngoscopy and capnography in an easily accessible location.
+- 6.4.18 Peripheral nerve blocks or short-acting spinal anaesthesia often provide excellent conditions for day surgery.
+Equipment to facilitate these techniques such as nerve stimulators, ultrasound machines, NRFit spinal needles and syringes should be available. - 10.2.1 Equipment should be available and maintained that is appropriate for use in neonates, infants and children of all sizes and ages, including: - equipment for airway management and monitoring airway patency, including video laryngoscopy and capnography in an easily accessible location.
 A standardised paediatric difficult airway trolley should be located in areas of the hospital where paediatric airway management is required including the operating theatres, emergency department and critical care units - paediatric breathing systems - invasive haemodynamic monitoring - pulse oximetry sensors and blood pressure cuffs - vascular access equipment, including intraosseous needles - devices to allow rapid and accurate fluid and drug delivery - equipment for warming fluids - patient warming devices - equipment for measuring patient temperature - total intravenous anaesthesia (TIVA) pumps with paediatric algorithms - ultrasound devices with a dedicated paediatric probe (for central venous and nerve identification - equipment on the ward for recording weight and height.